raspberrypilearning/editor-hello-world/en/step_9.md

 <h2 class="c-project-heading--explainer">Functions</h2>

-Functions can be used in Python to create small "packages" of code that can be used over and over again.
+Functions can be used in Python to perform specific tasks.
+They are blocks of code that can be used over and over again.

 A function needs a name, and then the code that is going to go in the function.